Joe Sumner: Entrepreneur

 In 2010, the day after performing a concert, Sumner found videos of the show on YouTube that fans had filmed with their smartphones.
 Speculating that fans' clips could be linked into an interesting compilation, he co-founded the company Vyclone with David King Lassman to create a product of the same name.

 The app united social media with individual video recording.
 Several people could film an event simultaneously with their smartphones, then upload their clips with Vyclone software, which assembles the clips into a movie shown from multiple angles.
 The app invited a variety of uses beyond filming concerts.
 The app was switched off in 2016.

-He is the founder of NPSL soccer team City of Angels FC.

 Personal life

 Joe Sumner is the son of the musician Sting and Northern Irish actress Frances Tomelty.
 He is the brother of Fuschia Katherine ("Kate") and half-brother of musician Eliot Sumner and actress Mickey Sumner, who are children of Sting and actress Trudie Styler.

-On December 4th 2011 he married Kate Finnerty Sumner.
-He has three daughters and one son.
+On 4 December 2011, he married Kate Finnerty Sumner, a philanthropist and charity fundraiser known for her work supporting the Cura orphanage in Kenya and the Crayon Collection.
+They have three daughters and one son.